Dave-Sterry/Program-Lang-Selector/README.md

 The site can be viewed [here](insert gh pages link)

 ## Setup Instructions
-1. User will need to have an up to date browser installed such as Chrome of Firefox
+1. User will need to have an up to date browser installed such as Chrome of Firefox.
 2. Using the browser navigate to the [gh-pages](gh pages link) for this project
-2. Alternatively use the browser navigate to my GitHub page [respository](portfolio link for this site
+2. Alternatively use the browser navigate to my GitHub page [respository](https://github.com/Dave-Sterry/Program-Lang-Selector)
 3. Click the Green **Code** button and select **Download Zip**
 4. Unzip the downloaded folder
 5. Open the _index.html_ file to view the site locally